 WHAT WE DO

 L&SPSF offers out of school hours regular 9 a side league and cup football for mixed sex teams and girls only 7 a side football from September and a Summer one day 7 a side tournament.

 Our season usually starts the last Saturday in September.
 All primary schools in Lambeth and Southwark are welcome to apply for membership.Member schools pay match fees which cover ground hire, referees fees, league administration and affiliation to the Inner London Schools FA through South London Schools FA.
 Any schools wishing to participate or which would like more information should contact Gary Cornforth the League Coordinator by phone or e-mail.
 See Executive Committee below for contact details.

 The league works with qualified coaches and aims to make available to schools football coaches at all levels of the FA coaching programme.

-President: Arthur Williams, former head, Immanuel & St Andrew's Primary, Streatham
+Hon.
+President: Arthur Williams, former head, Immanuel & St Andrew's Primary

-Chair: Mark Parsons, former head, Oliver Goldsmith, Peckham, and Elm Wood, West Norwood, Primaries,
+Chair: Mark Parsons, former head, Oliver Goldsmith and Elm Wood Primaries